broussardjojo/labrynth/Maze/Readme.md

 ### questions-about-the-game.md
 Contains our questions about the game for planning task in Milestone 1

+### remote.md
+Contains our plan for the remote proxy protocol, Milestone 7

 ### sprints.md
 Contains our plan for the first three sprints from Milestone 1